Your rights in the UK

 Special assistance is available to passengers who may need help to travel such as the elderly, those people with a physical disability, such as wheelchair users, and those who have difficulty with social interaction and communication, such as those with autism or dementia.

-Your right to special assistance is stipulated in EU law and applies when:
+Your right to special assistance is stipulated in UK law and applies when:

 Help is available from the moment you arrive at an airport and can cover: